-Side-illumination darkfield multispectral plasmonic NPs microscopy.
+Side-illumination darkfield multispectral plasmonic NP microscopy

-The proposed SIM method and corresponding microscopy module are based on four complementary technologies, in order to provide a high resolution and high contrast NPs imaging in the complex medium and facilitate integration into existing optical systems.
+The proposed SIM method and corresponding microscopy module are based on four complementary technologies, in order to provide a high resolution and high contrast NP imaging in the complex medium and facilitate integration into existing optical systems.

-The first technology is a darkfield microscopy technique based on lateral illumination^{15, 17, 18}: this method resides in excluding the non-scattered light from the output image by using an illumination orthogonal to the imaging lens optical axis.
-This approach is optimal for darkfield NPs imaging contrast and what is also important it removes the inherent limitation on the NA of the objective which has to be smaller than the NA of the illumination condenser in conventional transmission darkfield mode.
-The second technology is an application of the recent development in discrete color LEDs specifically designed and optimized for lateral illumination of thin glass substrates (<400μm).
+The first technology is a darkfield microscopy technique based on lateral illumination: this method resides in excluding the non-scattered light from the output image by using an illumination orthogonal to the imaging lens optical axis.
+This approach is optimal for darkfield NP imaging contrast and what is also important is that it removes the inherent limitation on the NA of the objective which has to be smaller than the NA of the illumination condenser in the conventional transmission darkfield mode.
+The second technology is an application of the recent development in discrete color LEDs specifically designed and optimized for lateral illumination of thin glass substrates (<400 $\mu$ m).
 Such LEDs can be directly put in close optical contact with standard microscope slides and coverslips.
 The third technology is based on the multiplexing abilities and unique resonance properties of metallic NPs, which demonstrate an enhanced scattering efficiency compared to the cellular membrane.
-Furthermore, the possibility to tune NPs plasmon peak to the maximum intensity of the illuminating LED source allows to improve the efficiency of NPs chromatic differentiation.
-The fourth technology relies on the introduction on the market of a low-cost, fast and sensitive CMOS cameras.
-Such cameras in combination with corresponding image treatment software serve as the basis for the automatic multiplex NPs detection, spatial localization and spectral differentiation.
-As follow from the above description, the most efficient NPs detection system will use matching and as narrow as possible spectral characteristics of LED sources, imaging camera filters and plasmonic NP scattering spectra.
-However, while it is possible to build such system with the available technology, the cost-efficiency aspect introduces certain limitation on the optical design.
-In this work we are using a freely available on the market RGB lateral illumination LEDs in combination with a compact low cost color CMOS camera (Ximea).
+Furthermore, the possibility to tune the NP plasmon peak to the maximum intensity of the illuminating LED source allows improving the efficiency of NP chromatic differentiation.
+The fourth technology relies on the introduction on the market of low-cost, fast and sensitive CMOS cameras.
+Such cameras in combination with corresponding image treatment software serve as the basis for the automatic multiplex NP detection, spatial localization and spectral differentiation.

+As follows from the above description, the most efficient NP detection system will use matching and as narrow as possible spectral characteristics of LED sources, imaging camera filters and plasmonic NP scattering spectra.
+However, while it is possible to build such a system with the available technology, the cost-efficiency aspect introduces certain limitation on the optical design.
+In this work we are using freely available on the market RGB lateral illumination LEDs in combination with a compact low cost color CMOS camera (Ximea).
 Integrated into the camera Bayer filters provides a relatively large spectral range still giving the opportunity for the multiplexing.

-Resonance properties of the plasmonic NPs can be readily tuned to the optimal peak position by changing material, composition, size and geometry.
-However, a reliable NPs detection by the darkfield method imposes a limitation on the scattering efficiency that directly depends on the NPs size.
-That is why in this work we are using sufficiently large NPs for the multiplexing: 70nm Ag, 80nm Au, and 40 x 80nm AuNR.
-On the Fig.2 we show theoretical scattering spectra for our choice of NPs placed in the two most used medium for the visualization: PBS buffer with refractive index(RI) 1.34 and mounting medium with RI=1.45.
-As we can conclude from the figure, the spectral position of the especially 80nm Au NPs is far from the optimal, but taking in the account of NPs scattering efficiency and CMOS camera sensitivity these NPs can be spectrally differentiated as we show below.
+Resonance properties of the plasmonic NPs can be readily tuned to the optimal peak position by changing the material, composition, size and geometry.
+However, a reliable NP detection by the darkfield method imposes a limitation on the scattering efficiency that directly depends on the NP size.
+This is why in this work we are using sufficiently large NPs for the multiplexing: 70 nm Ag, 80 nm Au, and 40 × 80 nm AuNR.
+In Fig. 2, we show theoretical scattering spectra for our choice of NPs placed in the two most used media for the visualization: PBS buffer with a refractive index (RI) of 1.34 and mounting medium with RI = 1.45.
+As we can conclude from the figure, the spectral position of the 80 nm Au NPs in particular is far from the optimal, but taking into account NP scattering efficiency and CMOS camera sensitivity these NPs can be spectrally differentiated as we show below.

-Multispectral plasmonic NPs imaging in homogeneous medium
+Multispectral plasmonic NP imaging in a homogeneous medium